Clinical UM Guideline

 Cryoablation is another treatment for BE.
 This involves the administration of a cryogen, which is a liquefied gas such as nitrogen or carbon dioxide, through a standard endoscopy to freeze and destroy the diseased tissue (ASGE, 2017).
 Early literature including pilot studies, prospective studies, and retrospective analyses addressed the use of cryoablation for BE (Dumont, 2009; Greenwald, 2010; Johnston, 2005; Shaheen, 2010).
 Though there were flaws and biases noted, the authors reported positive results in the treatment of BE with HGD, LGD, and IMC.

-In 2017, Künzli and colleagues published a prospective trial to study the efficacy and performance of cryoablation in subjects with flat dysplastic BE.
-Out of 30 subjects enrolled in the trial, 29 subjects completed the trial with a total of 42 of the 44 identified BE areas (95%) being fully eradicated of intestinal metaplasia and dysplasia through ablation.
-Some limitations include inclusion of subjects with previous treatment with radiofrequency ablation, a small sample size, the lack of randomization, and a lack of controls.
-The authors note that the extent of the BE areas treated were limited and further research is needed in cryoablation and subjects with more extensive BE segments.
+In 2017, Künzli and colleagues published a prospective trial to study the efficacy and performance of cryoablation in individuals with flat dysplastic BE.
+Out of 30 individuals enrolled in the trial, 29 individuals completed the trial with a total of 42 of the 44 identified BE areas (95%) being fully eradicated of intestinal metaplasia and dysplasia through ablation.
+Some limitations include inclusion of individuals with previous treatment with radiofrequency ablation, a small sample size, the lack of randomization, and a lack of controls.
+The authors note that the extent of the BE areas treated were limited and further research is needed in cryoablation and individuals with more extensive BE segments.

 In 2018, Visrodia and colleagues reported on a systematic review and meta-analysis that evaluated the efficacy of second-line cryoablation in individuals with BE who have persistent dysplasia or intestinal metaplasia after radiofrequency ablation.
 The literature search yielded 11 studies with a total of 148 participants.
 Of the 11 studies, 7 were retrospective, 3 were prospective, and 1 did not report the study design.
 The number of individuals enrolled in each study ranged from 5 individuals to 47 individuals.
 Two of the studies were multicenter, and 9 of the studies were conducted at single centers.
 The authors found “the pooled proportion of CE-D was 76.0% (95% CI, 57.7-88.0), with substantial heterogeneity (I2 = 62%).
 The pooled proportion of complete eradication of intestinal metaplasia (CE-IM) was 45.9% (95% CI, 32.0-60.5) with moderate heterogeneity (I2 = 57%).
 Multiple preplanned subgroup analyses did not sufficiently explain the heterogeneity” (Visrodia, 2018).
 These results suggest cryoablation as a viable second-line option in individuals with BE who have persistent dysplasia or intestinal metaplasia after radiofrequency ablation.